 5. Recover (RC)

 The ability to recover from an incident needs to be both timely and effective.
-The quicker system restoration can be performed and operations can be returned to normal, the less impact the cyber incident has on your organization.
+The quicker system restoration is performed and operations returned to normal, the less impact the cyber incident has on your organization.

 The NIST Cybersecurity Framework recommends these steps: